Your comment may need to be approved before it will appear on the site. Thanks for waiting. First time commenting? Please review the Comment Policy.

 I used the chunky parts of boiled carcass meat with the gravy and a little of the stock for moisture, fresh thyme and it turned out great !
 Oh, I had leftover rice for the starch and it worked fine.

 I made this recipe using exact measurements and I wish I hadn’t.
-1 cup of soup cream is WAY too much.
+1 cup of sour cream is WAY too much.
 All the meal tasted like was sour cream, if I make this again I would definitely cut that in half!

 Just made this tonight with the turkey leftovers.
 Instead of gravy, used some of the leftover turkey broth I had made in advance for my gravy.
 Also added a heaping cup of petite peas.
 Also sauteed some chopped garlic with the onions.
 Kept the same spice ratios.
 Was really delicious!
 Thanks!